London boroughs: Shared services

 Shared services are borough council services shared between two or more boroughs.
 Shared services were previously resisted due to councils guarding their authority.
 However, as the need for budget cuts in the late 2000s became apparent some councils have sought service mergers.
 Westminster and Hammersmith & Fulham were due to merge their education services, including school admissions and transport, by 2011.
 In October 2010, Hammersmith & Fulham, Kensington & Chelsea and Westminster announced plans to merge all their services to create a "super-council".
 Each would retain its own political identity, leadership and councillors but staff and budgets would be combined for cost savings.
 Lambeth and Southwark likewise expressed an interest in sharing services.

-The management thinker and inventor of the Vanguard Method, Professor John Seddon, claims that shared service projects based on attempts to achieve economies of scale are a mix of a) the plausibly obvious and b) a little hard data, brought together to produce two broad assertions, for which there is little hard factual evidence.
-He argues that shared service projects fail (and often end up costing more than they hoped to save) because they cause a disruption to the service flow by moving the work to a central location, creating waste in hand-offs, rework and duplication, lengthening the time it takes to deliver a service and consequently creating failure demand (demand caused by a failure to do something or do something right for a customer).
-Seddon referred directly to the so-called tri-borough shared services in an article in 2012.

-Gallery of London-wide election results

-Results across Greater London Boroughs at ward level.